 Silver Quarters

-Silver quarters in the United States were minted from 1796 until 1964.
-Starting in 1965, due to rising silver prices, the composition was changed to a copper-nickel clad alloy that we are most familiar with today.
+Silver quarters circulated in the United States from 1796 until 1964.
+Due to rising silver prices, the Mint changed its composition from silver to the copper-nickel-clad alloy we are most familiar with today.

 The earliest design is known as the Draped Bust Quarter.
 The Draped Bust design was created by artist Gilbert Stuart and engraved by Robert Scot.
-The obverse features a profile portrait of Lady Liberty with flowing hair and a draped bust, while the reverse initially depicted a small eagle (1796) and was later replaced with a heraldic eagle design (starting in 1804).
+The obverse features a profile portrait of Lady Liberty with flowing hair and a draped bust.
+At the same time, the reverse initially depicted a small eagle (1796) and was later replaced with a heraldic eagle design (starting in 1804).
 The first year of issue, 1796, is particularly notable for coin collectors.

-Draped Bust Quarters are highly valuable today, especially for numismatists and collectors of early American coinage.
-Their value depends on several factors including rarity, condition, year of minting, and any unique historical significance.
+Draped Bust Quarters are very valuable today, especially for numismatists and collectors of early American coinage.
+Their value depends on factors including rarity, condition, year of minting, and any unique historical significance.

 1806 Draped Bust Quarter

-The Capped Bust Quarter was minted from 1815 until 1838 and was created by Chief Engraver of the United States Mint, John Reich.
-The obverse features Lady Liberty with a capped bust, facing left, and the reverse depicts an eagle with outstretched wings.
+The Capped Bust Quarter was minted from 1815 until 1838 and was created by John Reich, the Chief Engraver of the United States Mint.
+The obverse features Lady Liberty with a capped bust facing left, and the reverse depicts an eagle with outstretched wings.
 Owning one of these coins is a valuable addition for collectors due to its age, historical context, and artistic design.
 While most surviving coins are in worn and heavily circulated condition, those in finer states of preservation or with rare variations are particularly valuable.

-The Seated Liberty quarter was a United States coin minted from 1838 to 1891.
-It is part of the broader Seated Liberty series, which included various denominations.
-The design of the Seated Liberty quarter, created by the U.S. Mint’s Chief Engraver, Christian Gobrecht, is significant for its embodiment of 19th-century American coinage.
+The Seated Liberty Quarter was a United States coin from 1838 to 1891.
+It is part of the broader Seated Liberty series, which includes various denominations.
+The design of the Seated Liberty Quarter, created by the US Mint’s Chief Engraver, Christian Gobrecht, is significant for embodying 19th-century American coinage.

 Over its more than 50-year production period, the Seated Liberty quarter underwent several design modifications, including changes to the surroundings of the seated figure and the addition of various mottoes such as “In God We Trust.”

-Certain years and mint marks are particularly rare and sought after.
-For example, the 1870-S Seated Liberty quarter is extremely rare and valuable.
+Specific years and mint marks are scarce and sought after.
+For example, the 1870-S Seated Liberty Quarter is extremely rare and valuable.

 The coin’s obverse features the figure of Lady Liberty seated on a rock, holding a pole with a Phrygian cap on top in one hand and a shield with the word “Liberty” inscribed on it in the other.
 The reverse depicts an eagle.

 The Barber Quarter was issued by the US Mint from 1892 until 1916.
 Named after its designer, Charles E. Barber.
-The obverse of the Barber Quarter features the head of Liberty facing right, wearing a Phrygian cap, a laurel wreath with a ribbon, and a headband inscribed with the word “LIBERTY”.
-The reverse showcases an eagle with outstretched wings holding arrows and an olive branch, a design that is emblematic of the United States.
+The obverse of the Barber Quarter features the head of Liberty facing right, wearing a Phrygian cap, a laurel wreath with a ribbon, and a headband inscribed with the word “LIBERTY.”
+The reverse showcases an eagle with outstretched wings holding arrows and an olive branch, an emblematic design of the United States.

-Barber Quarters are made of 90% silver and are highly collectible and have many will carry numismatic value, especially in higher grades or with rare mint marks, in addition to the intrinsic silver value.
+Barber Quarters are made of 90% silver, are highly collectible, and many will carry numismatic value, especially in higher grades or with rare mint marks, in addition to the intrinsic silver value.
 The value of a Barber Quarter depends on its condition, year, mint mark, and rarity.

-The Standing Liberty quarter was minted from 1916 until 1930.
+The Standing Liberty Quarter was minted from 1916 until 1930.
 The obverse of Standing Liberty quarters features a full-length image of Lady Liberty standing in a gateway, holding a shield in her left hand for protection and an olive branch in her right hand as a symbol of peace.
-This design was created by sculptor Hermon Atkins MacNeil.
+Sculptor Hermon Atkins MacNeil created this design.

-The Washington Quarter was introduced to commemorate George Washington’s 200th Birthday in 1932 and was minted with a 90% silver planchet until 1964.
-This design features a profile of the first President that was designed by sculptor John Flanagan.
-This design remains so popular that its use has continued for nearly 100 years and is still used today in the copper-nickel clad era, albeit with modifications.
+The Washington Quarter was introduced in 1932 to commemorate George Washington’s 200th Birthday and was minted with a 90% silver planchet until 1964.
+This design features a profile of the first President designed by sculptor John Flanagan.
+This design remains so popular that it has continued for nearly 100 years and is still used today in the copper-nickel-clad era, albeit with modifications.

 Junk Silver Quarters

-Circulated coins that were minted prior to 1965 have little to no collector or numismatic value.
-These are coins that are often referred to as “Junk Silver”.
+Circulated coins minted prior to 1965 have little to no collector or numismatic value.
+They are often referred to as “Junk Silver.”

 Each Silver Washington Quarter weighs 6.25 grams.
-The alloy is 90% silver and 10% copper.
-This means that each quarter contains 5.616 grams of silver and .634 grams of copper.
-There will be some weight reduction due to circulation and wear and tear over time.
-In general the amount that is lost will be pretty small, typically only fractions of a gram.
+The alloy is 90% silver and 10% copper, which means that each quarter contains 5.616 grams of silver and .634 grams of copper.
+Some weight reduction will occur due to circulation and wear and tear over time.
+However, the amount lost will generally be pretty small, typically only fractions of a gram.

 • Each $1 Face Value (4 quarters) contains roughly .715 troy ounces of silver.